 School Refusal and Transitions to Child Care, Kinder, School and Secondary School

 Is your child or adolescent experiencing separation anxiety and distress around going to kinder, school, or transitioning to the next year?
 Is your child stating they don’t want to go to school, are feeling anxious or wanting to avoid school, or finding it hard to sleep when school goes back?

-SW Psychology is a specialist clinic helping to address school refusal and transitional support in the following ways:
+SW Psychology is an Anxiety Clinic helping to address school refusal and transitional support in the following ways:

 - Helping manage new transitions to kinder, primary school, & secondary school

 - Enhancing self-esteem & social confidence

 - Parent support strategies, guidance & education

 - Effective and individualised therapy for children & adolescents